-Developing Reflective Practice
+- Developing Reflective Practice

-    Students are normally expected to have successfully met all the learning outcomes at level 6 of the AECC University College MChiro course (or equivalent) with a minimum of 2:i classification and passed the Clinic Entrance Qualifying Examination (CEQE OSLER) before they may enrol on this course.
+Students are normally expected to have successfully met all the learning outcomes at level 6 of the AECC University College Master of Chiropractic -MChiro (Hons) course (or equivalent) with a minimum of 2:i classification and passed the Clinic Entrance Qualifying Examination (CEQE OSLER) before they may enrol on this course.
 There will be a maximum allocation of 25 students accepted onto this course each year.
 Applications will be assessed using a gathered field once results are known to allow a fair process for internal and external applicants.
 Unconditional offers will be made to the students whose level 6 summative marks are a minimum of 2:i; and ranked on the basis of their aggregate mark.
 Applicants are encouraged to contact our admissions team if they have any questions about the suitability of their qualifications for this course.